 - 1. All application materials are postmarked by the priority deadline of November 1. - 2.
 The applicant meets all minimum requirements, including the completion of all prerequisite courses before the program begins in June. - 3.
 The applicant completes his/her interview. - 4.
+The applicant has an average GPA (total and science) of 3.75 or greater, an average recommendation score of 3.75 or greater, and an average interview score of 3.75 or greater. - 5.
 The applicant has a total ranked score of 3.75 or greater.
 Refer to the calculation above for information concerning the ranked score.

 Applicants who meet all above criteria will be notified in writing of acceptance into the program following the processing of the results of the interview score and the subsequent calculation of the overall rank.
-This process will bypass the typical selection of applicants by the Program Advisory Committee in February, thus providing a "fast track" option in which qualified applicants will be selected for the cohort sooner than February.
+This process will bypass the typical selection of applicants by the Program Advisory Committee in February, thus Medical Laboratory Science Program Handbook - 2022-2023 providing a "fast track" option in which qualified applicants will be selected for the cohort sooner than the annual program advisory committee meeting and student selection in February.